-- User name - service principal application ID (also called client ID)
+- User name - service principal's application (client) ID

-- Password - service principal password (also called client secret)
+- Password - service principal's password (client secret)

 Each value has the format

-You can regenerate the password of a service principal by running the az ad sp reset-credentials command.
+You can regenerate the password (client secret) of a service principal by running the az ad sp credential reset command.